-Is an artist from the Netherlands with a background in graphic design, fashion, contemporary jewellery, live works and contemporary art.
-She is based in the south of the Netherlands, but lost her heart to Paris.
+Is an Artist & Educator from the Netherlands with a background in graphic design, fashion, contemporary jewellery, live works, contemporary art and art education.
+She is based in Maastricht, NL.

-This negative space that these objects possess – invisible; existing in memory or imagination - is the most exciting part of a piece to her, because it reaches beyond it’s materiality and material value.
+As a part of her practice she searches for and collects small objects, toys (novelty) jewellery and other materials at flea markets and secondhand stores.
+Karin considers jewellery and objects the ultimate media of subjectivity, open for anyone to project ones imagination, stories and memories on.
+The negative space that these objects possess – invisible; existing in memory or imagination - is the most exciting part of a piece to her, because it reaches beyond its materiality and material value.
 There within lies a hint of poetry,

 a vessel of potential narrative, as in Proust's madeleine.